MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 ## Installing updates

-Periodically, the solution will receive updates with new features, bug fixes, or optimizations.
+The CoE Starter Kit is updated monthly with new features, bug fixes, or optimizations.
 These updates will be announced as a [release](https://github.com/microsoft/coe-starter-kit/releases) on the [GitHub repo](https://aka.ms/CoEStarterKitRepo), and can be downloaded from there or by direct download at [aka.ms/CoEStarterKitDownload](https://aka.ms/CoEStarterKitDownload).
-We target releasing monthly during the first full week of each month.

 Install the updates by importing the latest version to the environment where you originally installed the solution.
 Select **Upgrade** (the default) to update the solution.